Plan Your Perfect London Marathon 2026 — Mile-by-Mile Splits Through the Canary Wharf GPS Dead Zone

 Between miles 14 and 21, the course routes through the Canary Wharf Docklands financial district.
 Narrow canyons between skyscrapers including One Canada Square (235m), HSBC UK Headquarters, and Citigroup Centre cause GPS signals to bounce between glass facades — a phenomenon called multipath error — making pace readings unreliable by ±15-30 seconds per mile.
 Three underpass sections beneath the Docklands Light Railway completely block satellite reception.
 Race analysis shows that runners who go out too fast in the GPS zone (reading a falsely slow pace from their watch) lose an average of 4-8 minutes in the final 5 miles compared to those who run by effort.
 Set your watch to heart rate display before mile 13 and target 80-85% of maximum heart rate through the canyon sections.

-The Riegel Formula and Negative Split Strategy
+The Riegel Formula and Split Strategy

 Expert Pacing Tips